-Postpartum psychosis occurs at a rate of 1 to 2 out of every 1,000 deliveries.
+Postpartum psychosis occurs at a rate of one to two out of every 1,000 deliveries.
 Symptoms usually occur within the first four weeks following delivery but can manifest anytime up to 90 days after delivery.
 It is characterized by a rapid and severe onset.
 Women with this disorder are severely impaired and suffer from delusions and hallucinations and are at risk for suicide and/or infanticide.

 While biological, psychosocial and cultural theories have been investigated, the exact causes of postpartum depression are unknown.

 Postpartum dysregulation of the thyroid gland is a possible cause of depression.
 This condition is also linked to fatigue.
 The thyroid gland regulates several hormones and drops production dramatically after birth, returning to normal functioning in three sequential stages.
-The first stage, which can last from 3 to 6 months, is hyperthyroidism where the thyroid goes into overdrive, sometimes resulting in anxiety and insomnia.
+The first stage, which can last from three to six months, is called hyperthyroidism.
+In the case of hyperthyroidism, the thyroid goes into overdrive, sometimes resulting in anxiety and insomnia.
 The second phase is hypothyroidism where production is slowed, often causing lethargy and weight gain.
 The final stage in recovery is when output reaches pre-pregnancy levels.
 Investigations into the relationship between thyroid dysregulation and postpartum depression have yielded contradictory results and no firm link has been proven.
 Therefore, treatment is considered only when symptoms are severe enough to interfere with daily living.